-- How To Make Marry Me Chicken
+Marry Me Chicken Recipe

 As you can probably imagine, this dish hits all the right notes for me.
 I’m all about chicken skillet recipes, and who doesn’t love a sundried tomato sauce?
-This creamy, dreamy chicken recipe has all of that and more.
+This creamy, dreamy chicken dinner has all of that and more.
 Plus, it’s super easy to make, even on a busy weeknight.

 Why Is It Called “Marry Me Chicken?”

-I know, I know, it’s kind of a crazy name.
-But rest assured, no one is proposing to poultry! 😄 The joke is that this recipe is so good that whoever you serve it to might just fall in love!
-That’s right, this recipe is so good it could even spark a marriage proposal, in theory.
+I know, I know, it’s kind of a crazy name, but rest assured, no one is proposing to poultry! ?
+The joke is that this recipe is so good that whoever you serve it to might just fall in love!
+That’s right; this recipe is so good it could even spark a marriage proposal, in theory.
 I mean, stranger things have happened!
-Whatever the case, this is one amazing chicken recipe – with or without a wedding. 👰♀️
+Whatever the case, this is one amazing chicken recipe – with or without a wedding. ?♀️